 Making sure that you have at least one post of the following per week or every other week is a good choice:

 - Engagement focused posts, like “Which is better: fried turkeys or roasted?”
+These posts can link to resources on your site, which can help with relationship-building that leads to longer-term sales.

 If you need tips and ideas for social content, download our FREE Social Content Calendar.

-Schedule holiday content a month in advance
+Schedule your content a month in advance

 Now you’re ready to start filling in Facebook posts on your calendar.